Declared victory over the plastic bag with more than 65% of Bay Area residents living in a community that has banned plastic bags.

 Extended the reach of regional and local plastic bags and polystyrene bans throughout the Bay Area by working with cities to enact smart bans that work to keep toxic trash out of our waterways.
 In 2012 the following bans took effect:

 - Alameda County passed a comprehensive plastic bag ban.
-Strong advocacy on the part of Save The Bay prevented The City of Alameda from opting out.

 Created more momentum to eliminate toxic plastic litter from our environment by helping San Mateo County ban on Styrofoam food containers and assisting Santa Clara and Marin Counties in passing plastic bag bans.